memfault/interrupt/_drafts/offensive-programming.md

 ```

 You are only shooting yourself and your fellow developers in the feet.
 If any
-developer passes in a `NULL` string to this function, it's likely their own bug
+developer passes a `NULL` string to this function, it will return `0` and be
+stored as a valid hash!

+The `NULL` string argument is likely the developer's own bug, and they should
-and they should immediately become aware of the bug, or else it might slip into
+immediately become aware of the bug, or else it might slip into production.
-production accidentally.

 This practice of writing code to aggressively surface errors is what is known as
-Offensive Programming.
+"Offensive" Programming.
 ([Merriam Webster definition #1](https://www.merriam-webster.com/dictionary/offensive),
 "making attack")